SofieThi/STH_Language/assignment_4/README.md

 ## Usage (reproducing results)

 In order to run this code, clone the repository and store the data in the data folder.
-You will need the packages in the requirements.txt document.
+You will need the packages in the requirements.txt document and the premade functions in the utils folder.

 To replicate the results chose the dataset VideoCommentsThreatCorpus.csv from https://www.simula.no/sites/default/files/publications/files/cbmi2019_youtube_threat_corpus.pdf